 At a time of financial stringency, the performing arts suffered their share of the savings that governments in many countries were having to make, and the resulting reduction in donations from philanthropists.

-Although little doubt that live performance will survive, there were discussions about whether we needed more theatre and further consideration to the use of fond spaces and the transmission of live performances to distant audiences; the magic of a live show must be engendered in today’s youngsters to challenge the march of presentational technology in computers, 3D cinemas and similar.
+Although little doubt that live performance will survive, there were discussions about whether we needed more theatre and further consideration to the use of found spaces and the transmission of live performances to distant audiences; the magic of a live show must be engendered in today’s youngsters to challenge the march of presentational technology in computers, 3D cinemas and similar.

-That the atmosphere of the venue, be it a disused factory or the latest ‘stararchitect’ auditorium being an important part of the attraction, the delegates was tasked to ensure that theatre buildings play their part in drawing audiences and also providing properly for players and technicians.
+That the atmosphere of the venue, be it a disused factory or the latest ‘stararchitect’ auditorium being an important part of the attraction, the delegates were tasked to ensure that theatre buildings play their part in drawing audiences and also providing properly for players and technicians.

 This meant that all venues, from school halls to opera houses, must be fit for their purposes – the continuation of live performances.